Business Integration Solutions documentation

 Accepts a text string.

-If a JSON value is null or its text value matches the null value configured, it will not add that value to the element.
+If a JSON value is null or its text value matches the configured null value, it does not add that value to the element.

 TextNodeName